2024

 Dynamic stability assessment models

-The process for performing dynamic stability assessments includes three types of analyses: (1) the annual review of existing generator angular stability, (2) specific generator interconnection study reports, and (3) specific voltage stability assessments.
+The process for performing dynamic stability assessments includes three types of analyses: (1) the annual review of existing resources, resources with signed GIAs, and synchronous generator angular stability, (2) specific generator interconnection study reports, and (3) specific voltage stability assessments.

 The base cases for specific generator interconnect study reports are described in detail in the associated study report.